 All of these special one-evening-only presentations are audio-recorded for our podcast series.
 Subscribe on iTunes for FREE HERE!

-Click HERE for blog posts about past cabarets!Let Me Ascertain You: LGBTQ All Out!
+Click HERE for blog posts about past cabarets!Let Me Ascertain You: Holy Matrimony!

 The final Let Me Ascertain You of this season on April 29, 2013 at Joe's Pub explored some unique and compelling stories of those who have battled for, celebrated, and championed their sexual orientation and gender identity.
 The show offered a glimpse into the personal stories, struggles and triumphs of a group of individuals in the LGBTQ community.
 Exploring equality, marriage, family, coming out, social stigmas, and homophobia, the evening celebrated stories as diverse as a teenage lesbian shunned by her Jehovah's Witness community, a master domination top who locks people up in his basement, a gay military soldier who attempted suicide, and the life of homeless gay youth on the streets of New York City.

 "You cannot have a conversation about homosexuality without a conversation about masturbation.
 They (the Jehovah's Witnesses) lump them together."

 "I was with a very experienced bottom and I had him strapped to a table, and I was shocking him with a cattle prod... he broke the restraints three times."